A deeper look into systemic abuses of power, their causes, and the ways people can keep themselves and others safe

 5. Georgia: 19%

-The system seeks to protect itself.
-From the perspective of the bureaucracy as a whole, having a police officer on trial hurts the credibility of the entire organization and, thus, why many of these trials go on for years while lawyers argue minute details of grammar.
-The system itself does not want corrupt or “bad” cops, however many of the “bad apples” have infected regional systems of policing.
+The system often seeks to protect itself.
+From the perspective of the bureaucracy as a whole, having a police officer on trial hurts the credibility of the entire organization.
+This could be why many of these trials go on for years while lawyers argue minute details of grammar.
+The system does not want corrupt or “bad” cops, however, many of the “bad apples” have infected regional systems of policing.
 The New Orleans police department is a prime example of this.

 New Orleans is high on the scale for police misconduct, however the department itself has exhibited a strong pattern of corrupt behavior in the past.
 When an officer is convicted all officers are shown in the same light, whether or not they are guilty of any form of corruption.
 Where the data does not lie is in the details, where corruption is allowed, it happens; in this sense it is a systemic issue.

 So, what can ordinary individuals (as well as those in the police force) do to keep themselves safe from the apparent problems of abuse within the system?
 The answer is simple: report everything.
-Film all police officers whenever they engage you or anyone around you (the internet is a wonderful tool for resistance).
-Take down their badge number if you perceive any misconduct and report them.
+Film all law enforcement officers whenever they engage you or anyone around you (the internet is a wonderful tool for resistance).
+Take down badge numbers if you perceive any misconduct and report them.

-Yes, it is true that a very small percentage of police complaints actually get processed, even fewer go to trial, and still fewer are either convicted or put in prison (if it applies to the misconduct).
+Yes, it is true that a very small percentage of police complaints actually get processed, even fewer go to trial, and still fewer either result in convictions or imprisonment (if it applies to the misconduct).
 This does not mean, however, that this type of resistance is futile.
-A constant, annoying unending series of official complaints, believe it or not, can add up if made in great enough volume.
-Much police brutality and misconduct goes unreported, this will not stand in a civilized society.
+A constant, annoying, unending series of official complaints, believe it or not, can add up, if made in great enough volume.